RenderKit/ospray/doc/compilation.md

         git clone https://github.com/ospray/ospray.git

--   To build OSPRay you need [CMake](http://www.cmake.org), any form of C++11 compiler (we recommend using GCC, but also support Clang and the [Intel® C++ Compiler (icc)](https://software.intel.com/en-us/c-compilers)), and standard Linux development tools.
-To build the example viewers, you should also have some version of OpenGL.
+-   To build OSPRay you need [CMake](http://www.cmake.org), any form of C++11 compiler (we recommend using GCC, but also support Clang, MSVC, and [Intel® C++ Compiler (icc)](https://software.intel.com/en-us/c-compilers)), and standard Linux development tools.
+To build the interactive tutorials, you should also have some version of OpenGL and GLFW.
 -   Additionally you require a copy of the [Intel® SPMD Program Compiler (ISPC)](http://ispc.github.io), version 1.9.1 or later.
     Please obtain a release of ISPC from the [ISPC downloads